The story of Lord Parshvanatha

 Iconography of Lord Prashvanath

-In the early period of idol making, Parshvanath Bhagwan was shown protected by a snake with three, five or seven hoods.
-Then the artists started to introduce variations in the canopy of snake hoods.
+In the idols of early periods Lord Parshvanatha often appears as meditating deeply under the protective hood of a snake with three, five, or seven hoods.
+As time progressed, artists began introducing variations in the canopy of snake hoods.

-Lord Parshvanath Plaque, Ranakpur Temple
+Lord Parshvanatha Plaque, Ranakpur Temple

-Lord Parshvanath Plaque, Ranakpur Temple
+Lord Parshvanatha Plaque, Ranakpur Temple

 Story of Kamath and Marubhuti; animosity with Meghmali dev started in this birth